Duloxetine: Mechanism of action

-Duloxetine inhibits the reuptake of serotonin and norepinephrine (NE) in the central nervous system.
+Duloxetine inhibits the reuptake of serotonin (5-HT) and norepinephrine (NE) in the central nervous system.
 Duloxetine increases dopamine (DA) specifically in the prefrontal cortex, where there are few DA reuptake pumps, via the inhibition of NE reuptake pumps (NET), which is believed to mediate the reuptake of DA and NE.
-Duloxetine has no significant affinity for dopaminergic, cholinergic, histaminergic, opioid, glutamate, and GABA reuptake transporters, however, and can therefore be considered to be a selective reuptake inhibitor at the 5-HT and NE transporters.
+Duloxetine has no significant affinity for dopaminergic, cholinergic, histaminergic, opioid, glutamate, and GABA transporters, however, and can therefore be considered to be a selective reuptake inhibitor at the 5-HT and NE transporters.
 Duloxetine undergoes extensive metabolism, but the major circulating metabolites do not contribute significantly to the pharmacologic activity.

-In vitro binding studies using synaptosomal preparations isolated from rat cerebral cortex indicated that duloxetine was approximately 3 fold more potent at inhibiting serotonin uptake than norepinephrine uptake.
+In vitro binding studies using synaptosomal preparations isolated from rat cerebral cortex indicated that duloxetine was approximately 3 fold more potent at inhibiting serotonin reuptake than norepinephrine reuptake.

 Pharmacokinetics

 Absorption

 Duloxetine is acid labile, and is formulated with an enteric coating to prevent degradation in the stomach.
 Duloxetine has good oral bioavailability, averaging 50% after one 60 mg dose.
 There is an average 2-hour lag until absorption begins with maximum plasma concentrations occurring about 6 hours post-dose.
 Food or bedtime administration has no significant impact on the C_{max} of duloxetine, but delay time to reach peak concentration by 4 hours.
 This delay is caused by reduced gastrointestinal motility, and reduce area under curve and half-life by only 11% and 18%, respectively; as such, no dose adjustments or time-of-day restrictions are necessary.
 Depending on condition being treated, duloxetine is taken once a day or twice a day.